o-t-w/blog/src/content/blog/opaquerange.md

 ## Styling highlights

-There are some limitations to how you can style the highlight — only the following CSS properties are supported:
+There are limitations to how you can style the highlight — only the following CSS properties are supported:

 - `color`
 - `background-color`